‘They made it fun’: New left tackle Charles Cross eager to join a Seahawks offense in transition

 “As John goes through the whole (pre-draft evaluation) process, he really likes to feel the buy-in from the (position) coach … and Andy was a big fan,” Carroll said.
 “I think the transition is going to be seamless.
 The things that Andy stands for, and the way he approaches our run-blocking and our pass-protection stuff, we just see it being a great fit.

 “Andy is young, vibrant, fired up and he’s going to build a great room and a mentality.
-We know that that Charles will contribute to that.
+We know that Charles will contribute to that.
 So everything is just so up and up.”

 Cross said he has spoken with two former Seahawks — Hall of Fame left tackle Walter Jones and linebacker K.J.
 Wright, who also played at Mississippi State.
 Wright told Cross to call him at any time about life on and off the field.

-Cross spoke several times with Seahawks representatives during the predraft process, and he called his interview with them during the NFL combine his favorite one.
+Cross spoke several times with Seahawks representatives during the pre-draft process, and he called his interview with them during the NFL combine his favorite one.

 “They made it fun,” he said with a smile.